 Be notified of future releases

-The 2018 J. Lohr Hilltop Cabernet Sauvignon is effusive with fresh varietal aromas of black cherry and hints of toasted pastry and baking spice on the nose.
-Dense and soft on the palate.
-Elegant layers of black and red currants leave a bright finish.
+The 2019 J. Lohr Hilltop Cabernet Sauvignon is exceptionally dark in color with aromas of blackberry, black currant, and toasted pastry crust.
+Dense and soft on the palate, with elegant layers of black and red currants leaving a bright finish.

 — Brenden Wood, red winemaker